 - Plan new or revised approaches to connect with and convert customers (e.g., refined real-time messaging to particular segments or individuals based on their activity)

-Gaining insights into what matters to your buyers — competitive pricing, high-quality website UI/UX, top-tier customer service — is how you can differentiate your business from your biggest competitors.
+Gaining insights into what matters to your buyers — competitive pricing, high-quality website UI/UX, etc. — is how you can differentiate your business from others.

-A pure-play CDP allows you to quickly and efficiently discover these insights at any given time, activate them accordingly in your online and offline channels, and share them with other teams within your organization who can benefit from them in their respective roles.
+A pure-play CDP allows you to quickly and efficiently discover customer insights at any time, activate that data whenever and wherever you need, and share data with other teams across your business who can benefit from them in their respective roles.